 About the midsection of Sailor bar down along the bank you can find some old grinding holes.
 It is speculated that the native American Indians (Nisenan) settled along these banks and created these holes when grinding acorns into flour.

 From a photographic potential standpoint, the landscape is less remarkable.
-But you will find numerous wildflowers in the spring and some wildlife including deer and coyotes.
+But you will find numerous wildflowers in the spring and some wildlife including deer and coyotes that tend to hang out in the areas with less people traffic.

 sunrise area in the author's opinion has some of the most